929 W Linden Ave

-We provide the East Rochester area with reliable, affordable automotive maintenance and repair services.
-You'll be hard-pressed to find the same level of professionalism and service that our auto mechanics provide!
-Our certified technicians and highly trained auto repair specialists provide the best service in East Rochester on domestic and import cars and trucks of all types.
+It's our mission to provide the East Rochester area and its communities with reliable, affordable automotive maintenance and repair services.
+You will not find the same level of professionalism and service that our auto mechanics provide anywhere else around town!
+Our highly trained auto maintenance and repair specialists will provide the best service in East Rochester on your vehicle.

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.